A classic Istanbul ferry crossing the water with the Galata Tower rising over the skyline

 The crossing itself is half the experience

 There is nothing quite like a Bosphorus ferry.
-For the price of a cup of tea you glide between two continents, gulls wheeling overhead, the skyline of minarets and domes sliding past on one side and the Maiden’s Tower standing alone on its islet on the other.
+For the price of a cup of tea you glide between two continents.
+Gulls wheel overhead, the skyline of minarets and domes slides past on one side, and the Maiden’s Tower stands alone on its islet on the other.
 Locals read newspapers and sip cay (tea); this is their daily commute, not a tourist attraction.
 Twenty minutes later you step off into a different world.

 The Asian shore neighbourhood of Kadikoy is where Istanbul eats, drinks and shops without an audience.
 Its market streets are stacked with fishmongers, spice sellers, cheese counters and tiny meyhanes.
 Moda, just downhill, has a seafront promenade where families stroll at sunset.
-There are no queues here, no souvenir stalls — just a city getting on with its life.
+There is no monument to queue for here and nothing to tick off — just a city getting on with its life.

 Why we built a whole tour around it